mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

 ![Default MongoDB CRUD](img/MongoDB-Collection-default.png)

-There are already default fields that can not be changed, this is because they are necessary for the proper functioning of the CRUD:
+You will find some **default fields that can not be changed** because they are necessary for the proper functioning of the CRUD:

 | Field     | Type     | Required | Description       |
 |-----------|----------|----------|-------------------|